-Whether installing a new roof material or simply evaluating a roof’s current condition, paying close attention to attic ventilation is critical for several reasons.
+Whether installing a new roof material or simply evaluating an existing roof’s current condition, paying close attention to attic ventilation is critical for several reasons.
 Some of the reasons adequate attic ventilation is important include:

 - Keeping the home cooler in the summer.
 An abundance of summer heat trapped in the attic due to little or no ventilation can make the home more expensive to cool.